 Pros of living in Belen

-- Genuine Medellin experience that you may not get in more popular neighborhoods.
+- Genuine Medellin experience that you may not get in more popular neighbourhoods.

-- Low cost of rent compared to other busy neighborhoods.
+- Low cost of rent compared to other busy neighbourhoods.

 - Great infrastructure including shopping malls, nightlife and theatres.